martynakr/spring-boot-postgres-render-deployment/README.md

 ![Adding data from .env file](./images/render_add_env_variables_btn.png)
 ![Pasting data from `env` file](./images/render_adding_env_variables.png)

--   **IMPORTANT** AT this point you will need to update the value of the `DB_DATASOURCE` variable.
+-   **IMPORTANT!** At this point you will need to update the value of the `DB_DATASOURCE` variable.
 Both the app and the database will be running on Render which means you should be using the INTERNAL DATABASE URL instead of the EXTERNAL one

 Your internal url should look something like this: